jacksund/simmate/tutorials/05_Search_the_database.md

 data = JarvisStructure.objects.to_dataframe()[:150]
 ```

-> :warning: It is very important that you follow the warnings printed by `load_data_archive`.
+> :warning: It is very important that you read the warnings printed by `load_data_archive`.
 This data was NOT made by Simmate.
 We are just helping to distribute it on behalf of these other teams.
 Be sure to cite them for their work!

 :fire: :fire: :fire:
-This is very important: Calling `load_data_archive` loads ALL data to your computer and saves it.
+IMPORTANT: Calling `load_data_archive` loads ALL data to your computer and saves it.
 This data will not be updated unless you call `load_data_archive` again.
 This should only be done every time we release a new archive version (typically once per year).
 To protect our servers from misuse, you can only call `load_data_archive()` a few times per month -- no matter what. **Don't overuse this feature.**

-You may think "I want my data constantly updated with the source database", but this can hurt you down the road.
-If a structure entry were to change or be removed, it will become difficult (or impossible) to reproduce results in your high-throughput study.
-We've made this mistake before and had to restart a study because of it.
 :fire: :fire: :fire:

 Now let's really test out our filtering ability with this new data: